HarperFast/harper/README.md

 ```
 cd bin
 hdb_install

 ```
-*    You will need read and write access to the HDB_HOME directory, default path is your current working directory.
+*    You will need read and write access to the HDB_ROOT directory, default path is your current working directory.

-*    You will be prompted to for a database user name and password during the install.
+*    You will be prompted for a database username and password during the install.

 *    If HarperDB is already installed bin/hdb_run will **NOT** run the installer.

-*    Logs for installation are found in the harperdb directory.
-Other logs are located at HDB_HOME/log/.
+*    Logs for installation are found in the HarperDB home directory.
+Other logs are located at HDB_ROOT/log/.

 ## Register HarperDB